Exit intent popup

-An exit intent popup is a technique used in online shops and websites to retain visitors that are going to leave the site.
+An exit intent popup is a technique used in online shops and websites to retain visitors who are going to leave the site.

 With an exit intent popup, a visitor's mouse movements are tracked, and when the cursor moves outside the upper page boundary (because the tab bar is usually there), a popup window is shown.
 The ad is triggered by using a JavaScript snippet that measures the speed and direction of the mouse.
 Often, the popup contains a discount code to convince the user to finish the sale.
 Exit intent advertisements can also be used to offer a discount, push to a demo, collect emails, or segment to a newsletter list.

-Exit intent technology, including the detection of exit behavior of an internet user, was invented and patented by Ryan Urban, the CEO and co-founder of BounceX, in 2012.
+Exit intent technology, including the detection of exit behavior by an internet user, was invented and patented by Ryan Urban, the CEO and co-founder of BounceX, in 2012.

 Exit intent technology on mobile devices

 The exit-intent technology works differently on mobile devices than on a desktop.
 There is no mouse movement to track, so advanced exit intent popup software will show a popup once a visitor tries to click "back" or close the mobile browser tab.
-Trusted Shops with their Trustbadge technology.